intj-t/intj-t/README.md

 Shipping the .NET Core 2.1.5, 3.13 and Roslyn and portions of Visual Studio 2019 through the .NET Foundation and upstream and downstream pull requests.
 And joined the Windows App Developer program in 2019.
 And working on a patent protected framework and C# Operating System.
-I've a 2019 Microsoft Bizspark Graduate with graduation email from Midori Lawler.
+I've a 2019 Microsoft Bizspark Graduate with graduation email from Microsoft's Midori Lawler.
 Favorite Songs are Pearl Jam's In My Tree, Public Image, Rearviewmirror, Blood, Dissident, and Betterman.

 ![Sullins](images/sullins.jpg)